CDT Gear List 2025

 The best tent for the Continental Divide Trail will be ultralight and able to keep you warm when needed.
 Remember, this is the coldest of all the hiking triple crown trails.
 You will face many mornings below freezing.
 The best tent for the CDT is any of the tents listed below.

-Best 1P Tent for the CDT
+Best 1P Tent for CDT

-Best 2P Tent for the CDT
+Best 2P Tent for CDT

 Best Backpack for the CDT

-The best backpack for the Continental Divide Trail is ultra lightweight.
+The best backpack for the Continental Divide Trail is ultra-lightweight.
 With such a long trail you will appreciate any weight saving that is possible.
 So take a look at Ultralight backpacks only.

 The best backpacks for the CDT are:

-Best Sleeping Bag for Thru Hiking the Continental Divide Trail
+Best Sleeping Bag for Thru-Hiking the Continental Divide Trail

 Any of the sleeping bags on this list will be great for the CDT.
 As this trail is quite a bit colder than many other trails a sleeping bag is a better option for most people.